-A good teacher goes beyond teaching students how to score well on standardized tests.
-A good teacher also looks at the big picture of what students should learn so they can go on to be well-rounded, educated adults.
-Take a look at some of the key concepts your third graders should know by the end of the year about reading, writing, math, science, history, art, and music.
-Regardless of which curriculum you use, if you’re covering most of these, then you’re well on your way to helping your students have a bright and knowledgeable future.
+What makes a well-rounded education for a third grader?
+Let’s take a look at the various things every third grader needs to know by the end of the year in reading, writing, math, science, history, art, and music.
+Regardless of which curriculum you use, if you’re covering most of these, then you’re well on your way to helping your students have a bright and knowledgeable future!

 4. Learn how to do basic research.

 Third grade is an excellent year to start teaching research skills in relation to writing since there is an emphasis on reading informational text and actually using text features and search tools.
 However, it’s too soon to just let them “Google” on their own.
-Instead, focus in on a unit of study, and give them a few teacher-approved websites they can go to for their research.
+Instead, focus on a unit of study, and give them a few teacher-approved websites they can go to for their research.
 For instance, if you’re doing an animal unit, websites like the San Diego Zoo and National Geographic Kids are excellent places to start.
 Have them look up facts and make some bullet points on their assigned animal before they start writing.

 5. Write a story with a beginning, middle and end.

-This is about the age when students really need to start pulling a story together.
+This is about the age when students really need to be able to put a story together sequentially.
 Overall pacing will come a little later, but they should start making sure all of their stories have a basic beginning, middle and end.
 The beginning should include an introduction to the characters and setting, the middle should present the problem and the end should wrap it up with a plausible solution.
-Here’s a link to a free printable (as seen below) students can use while organizing their story.
-Have them test their stories on each other to check for beginning, middle and end before they turn it in to you.
+Here’s a link to a free printable that students can use while organizing their story.
+Have them read their stories to each other and use a checklist to evaluate if they have a beginning, middle, and end.

 7. Have a basic understanding of maps.

 Yes, knowing north, south, east and west is essential, but it’s important that your students know how to put that knowledge into practice.
 Try a Geography Challenge and turn it into a game.
-With this you’ll have students work in pairs.
-One student should tell the other a country to find, along with directionals like “Which country starts with a T, is north of Africa and east of Greece,” or “This state is on the west coast and south of Oregon.”
+With this, you’ll have students work in pairs.
+One student should tell the other a state, city or country to find, along with directionals like “Which country starts with a T, is north of Africa, and east of Greece,” or “This state is on the west coast and south of Oregon.”
 Check out our list of map skills activities!

 11. Learn about Native American cultures.